Falconerd/turn-based-rpg/game-design-document.md

 ### High Concept

-We want to combine some elements from great games such as Final Fantasy X, Path of Exile, Darkest Dungeon, and the Diablo series.
+We want to combine some elements from great games such as Hearthstone, Final Fantasy X, Path of Exile, Darkest Dungeon, and the Diablo series.

 #### Darkest Dungeon Elements